prjacobson/boyardee/README.md

 </p>

 ## Build notes
-**THIS CASE IS UNTESTED!** It hopefully works, but proceed at your own risk.
+This case has been tested and seems to work a-okay, but proceed at your own risk!

 ## Required hardware
 * M2×4mm (or 5mm) screws *(12×)*